Wymondham College: Wymondham College Prep School

-In 2019, the Sapientia Education Trust announced plans to unveil a new, purpose-built building to house a new preparatory school for children from reception to Year 6, led by Mr Simon Underhill, with a vision to fostering 'development for the whole child'.
+In 2019, the Sapientia Education Trust announced plans to unveil a new, purpose-built building to house a new preparatory school with boarding facilities for children from reception to Year 6, led by Mr Simon Underhill, with a vision to fostering 'development for the whole child'.
 Despite initial plans to purchase adjacent farmland for the new prep school, construction by Morgan Sindall took place on the lawn of the former Cavell Hall.

-Multi-academy trust

-Wymondham College is also the founding member of a multi-academy trust, the Sapientia Education Trust.
+The Lord Lieutenant of Norfolk, Lady Dannatt MBE, and Adrian Underwood OBE, ex-Governor of Wymondham College and ex-Trustee of Sapientia Education Trust, led a short ceremony to commemorate the opening of Wymondham College Prep School and its boarding house named after Adrian Underwood, Underwood Hall..